leovrodriguez/grocerMe/README.md

   Because this application is hosted on a third party website, there may be a delay in terms of the application loading on the user's end.
 However, if the application does not load after a minute, close out of the application completely.
 Make sure to check that you have a stable internet connection and retry the link to the application.

 ## 2.2.
 Task Not Being Added
   If a task is not being added and you see error warnings appearing on your screen, this is because you did not fill out one of the neccessary fields required to add a task.
-Todo requires you to fill out all fields including Description, Date, and Time in order to add a task to your list.
+Forms require you to fill out all fields including Description, Date, and Time in order to add a task to your list.

 # 3 - Repository
 ## 3.1.
 Navigation